-The Center for Latin American and Caribbean Studies (CLACS) at Brown University is accepting applications from Brown University undergraduate students, graduate students, postdoctoral fellows, and faculty for Sarmiento Research Awards.
+The Center for Latin American and Caribbean Studies (CLACS) is accepting applications from Brown University undergraduate students, graduate students, postdoctoral fellows, and faculty for Sarmiento Research Awards.
 Successful applicants receive up to $5,000 to support humanities and social science research in and on Spanish-speaking South America.

-CLACS will host an Interdisciplinary Opportunity next year.
+The Center for Latin American and Caribbean Studies (CLACS) is able to host one fellow, in any humanities or social science discipline, whose dissertation is focused on Latin America, the Caribbean, or Latinx communities around the world, and whose research and writing would benefit from being based in an interdisciplinary area studies center.
 This opportunity allows dissertating students to determine what academic experience would most benefit them - teaching an independent course on a Latin American or Caribbean topic, designing a workshop, etc. - and engage in it with mentorship and support from CLACS faculty and staff.
-The deadline was January 30.
 Information about future award cycles will be posted here.

 CLACS regularly awards funding to groups of affiliated graduate students and faculty to form interdisciplinary reading and/or writing groups.
 The purpose is to enhance learning about a specific topic, country, or region from a number of disciplinary perspectives.